Skip Navigation and Go To Content

 PROCEDURE

-Educational Requirements: UTHealth requires all key study personnel to pass the online CITI test every three years.
-There may be specific DoD educational requirements or certification required.
-The Principal Investigator is responsible for ensuring that the research staff have completed all the educational requirements of the specific DoD component policy.
 Researchers may contact the Program Officer at DoD or DoD Component for more information on the educational requirement specific for the DoD component.
-IRB staff and members refer to this policy to ensure that the specific requirements contained in Department of Defense regulations and directives are met.
+Researchers, research staff, and IRB members refer to this policy to ensure that the specific requirements contained in DoD regulations and directives are met when research involves DoD.

 • A statement that the DoD or a DoD organization is funding the study.